Table of Contents

 In the rapidly evolving world of artificial intelligence and deep learning, hardware choices can significantly influence both research outcomes and operational efficiency.
 With sophisticated AI models becoming increasingly complex, the selection of a high-performance GPU is more critical than ever.
-This article provides a comprehensive, objective comparison between two leading GPUs—the NVIDIA RTX 5090 and the RTX 4090—focusing on their technical specifications, real-world benchmark performance, and price-to-performance ratios.
+This article provides a comprehensive, objective comparison between two leading GPUs—the NVIDIA RTX 5090 and the RTX 4090—focusing on their technical specifications, real-world AI benchmarks and various LLMs performance, and price-to-performance ratios.

 Whether you are a researcher, data scientist, or IT professional, this analysis is designed to provide you with the detailed information necessary to make an informed decision.
 By examining key performance metrics and comparing real-world test data, we aim to present a balanced view that allows you to evaluate which GPU best meets your needs.